 Pro Tips for Extending Water Heater Life

-- Set to 120°F: Every 10°F reduction in temperature saves roughly 3–5% on water heating costs, and 120°F prevents scalding while remaining safe for most households.
+• Set to 120°F: Every 10°F reduction saves roughly 3–5% on water heating costs; 120°F prevents scalding while remaining safe for most households without immunocompromised occupants.

-- Add a timer (electric tanks): A $30 programmable timer prevents standby heating during overnight hours when no hot water is needed — saving $20–40/year.
+• Add a programmable timer (electric tanks): A $30 timer prevents standby heating during overnight hours when demand is zero, saving $20–40 per year on average.